-The power supply for the solenoid operates with input voltage of 480 VAC.
-The power supply over voltage trip level is set to 79 V. Maintenance and servicing of the power supply can only be conducted by "Qualified Electrical Workers".
-The supply is located at the GTS mezzanine and is cooled with LCW with flow interlocked.
+The solenoid magnet power supply (shown in Figure 2) operates with input voltage of 480 VAC.
+The wall feed is located on the wall close to the entrance door to the GTS control room and labeled "magnetized power supply" and "FED FROM MDP-25".
+The power supply output over voltage trip level is set to 79 V. Maintenance and servicing of the power supply can only be conducted by "Qualified Electrical Workers".
+The supply is located at the GTS mezzanine and is cooled with LCW.
+The LCW flow is interlocked to the power supply.

 During normal operation, connections at the power supply are made inside the cabinet that has interlocked doors.
-Insulated cables carrying current to the magnet are routed with cable tray with all exposed leads covered by nonconductive 0.125" thick Lexan enclosure.
+Insulated cables carrying current to the magnet are routed with cable tray to the magnet with all exposed leads covered by nonconductive 0.125" thick Lexan enclosure - shown in Figure 1.